-The club licence applicant must fulfil unconditionally the duty of notification as stipulated in Article 4.3, litra c).
-This entails e.g. notifying DBU of any significant change to the stadium or the training facilities which may affect the licence, including if stadium or training facilities no longer met the criteria set out in Articles 7.4 and 7.5.
+The club licence applicant must fulfil unconditionally the duty of notification as stipulated in Article 4.3, litra c),.
+Including e.g. notifying DBU of any significant change to the stadium or the training facilities which may affect the licence, including if stadium or training facilities no longer met the criteria set out in Articles 7.4 and 7.5.

 This applies both before and after a licence has been granted.
+The licence applicant must immediately inform DBU of any changes within the club in relations to the stadium or training facilities.